Blockchain Server Costs: What You Need To Know

 For most teams, that means less time building products, more time keeping servers alive.

 This is where Tatum changes the math.
-Instead of burning $250k+ a year to keep Ethereum and Solana nodes humming, you just use:
+Instead of burning $250k+ a year to keep Ethereum and Solana nodes humming, you're getting for $29/month:

 RPC Gateway: sub-30ms latency, 99.9% uptime, 130+ chains, one endpoint.